All Products

 headers[OSS_OBJECT_TAGGING] = tagging

-# Specify the headers when you call the put_object operation so that the tags are added to the object when the object is uploaded.
+# Specify headers when you call the put_object operation to add tags to the uploaded object.

 result = bucket.put_object(object_name, 'content', headers=headers)